xiaziyna/PyStarshade/README.md

 What is a starshade?
 A starshade is a particular apodization (mask), which flown at Fresnel distances from a telescope achieves star-light suppression for imaging exoplanets in orbit around the star.

 What is a Bluestein FFT?
-The Bluestein Fast Fourier Transform (1968) is an algorithm that computes M equispaced samples of the Discrete-Time Fourier Transform (DTFT) over an arbitrary frequency region between [0, 1/dx] for a compact input signal containing N non-zero samples, each with a size of dx.
+The Bluestein Fast Fourier Transform (1968) is an algorithm that computes M equispaced samples of arbitrary size df, of the Discrete-Time Fourier Transform (DTFT) over an arbitrary frequency region between [0, 1/dx] for a compact input signal containing N non-zero samples, each with a size of dx.
 The computational complexity of this method in one dimension is O((N+M)log(N+M)).
 The Bluestein FFT is particularly advantageous when large zero-padding factors would be needed for performing optical propagation using FFT's.

 This means that end-to-end simulation can be performed with arbitrary high-resolution sampling in each plane of propagation.